StackVista/stackstate-docs/configure/health/send-health-data/repeat_snapshots.md

 {% endtab %}
 {% tab title="CLI: sts (new)" %}

-Command not currently available in the new `sts` CLI.
-Use the `stac` CLI.
+The new `sts` CLI does not support sending health states.
+This will only be supported by directly reaching out to the receiver API.
 {% endtab %}
 {% endtabs %}